-In our view, there's a blind indifference that makes it so easy for some people to overlook the hungry and poor among us.
-This is the same indifference that makes it so easy for many to overlook the suffering of animals in factory farms.
-It's an indifference that blinds people into overlooking the environmental destruction created by those factory farms.
+Here's our viewpoint.
+The blind indifference that makes it easy for some people to overlook the hungry and poor among us is the same indifference that makes it easy for many to overlook the suffering of animals in factory farms.
+Further, it blinds people to the environmental destruction created by those factory farms.

 Stay informed with our newsletter